 If the stronger spending continues, a growing number of businesses might even find themselves operating near full capacity and begin to contemplate new investment to expand their operations and keep one step ahead of competitors.
 That would call for an expansion of employment in the investment-goods sector as well and set off a fresh multiplier process.
 Workers producing investment goods would receive extra wage income.
 Their higher consumption expenditure would encourage a still further expansion of production, income and employment in consumption-goods industries and so on.

-In this way, the benefits of an initial increase in transfer payments net of taxes can be expected to spread through the economy.
+In this way, the benefits of an initial increase in unemployment benefits or the pension can be expected to spread through the economy.
 There is no need, after all, to starve the unemployed or leave pensioners to die quietly in the corner.
 There is no need to limit our working hours below the levels we desire.
 Nor is there any place for noble suffering (of others) or virtuous austerity (for others) or, if we’re not careful, much opportunity for schadenfreude.

-No wonder transfer payments are opposed so bitterly!
+No wonder benefit payments are so bitterly opposed!

-The multiplier process described above was initiated by an increase in transfer payments.
+The multiplier process described above was initiated by an increase in the unemployment benefit and pension payments.
 Similar processes can be initiated by an increase in autonomous expenditures such as private investment, government spending, export spending or autonomous consumption.
 The way in which demand effects can sequentially work their way through the investment-goods and consumption-goods sectors, impacting on income and employment, is discussed more formally in: